EMERGENCY CENTER

 Regions Hospital Sexual Assault Nurse Examiner Program

 It may be difficult to know what to do or who can help after sexual assault or exploitation.
 At Regions Hospital, we can help.
-Our Sexual Assault Nurse Examiner (SANE) Program is a team of specially trained nurses who support people who have experienced sexual violence.
-Our SANEs provide trauma-informed, victim-centered care, and we can help with forensic evidence collection.
+Our team of specially trained nurses, called forensic nurse examiners (FNE), supports people who have experienced sexual violence.
+We will provide trauma-informed, patient-centered care, and can assist with forensic evidence collection.

 What is sexual assault?

-Sometimes a person may not remember what happened to them, but is worried they may have been raped or sexually assaulted.
-Regions Hospital Emergency Center can offer you a sexual assault exam and evidence collection if you believe something happened sexually that you did not agree to.
+Sometimes a person may not remember what happened to them but is worried they may have been sexually assaulted.
+Regions Hospital Emergency Center can offer you medical care and evidence collection if you believe something happened sexually that you did not agree to.

-What is a sexual assault exam and should I have one?
+What is a medical forensic exam, and should I have one?

 How soon after a sexual assault should I have an exam?